timothymtorres/ftcsv/README.md

 # ftcsv
 [![Build Status](https://travis-ci.org/FourierTransformer/ftcsv.svg?branch=master)](https://travis-ci.org/FourierTransformer/ftcsv) [![Coverage Status](https://coveralls.io/repos/github/FourierTransformer/ftcsv/badge.svg?branch=master)](https://coveralls.io/github/FourierTransformer/ftcsv?branch=master)

-ftcsv, a fairly fast csv library written in pure Lua.
+ftcsv is a fast csv library written in pure Lua.
 It's been tested with LuaJIT 2.0/2.1 and Lua 5.1, 5.2, and 5.3

-It works well for CSVs that can easily be fully loaded into memory (easily up to a hundred MB).
-Currently, there isn't a "large" file mode with proper readers and writers for ingesting CSVs in bulk with a fixed amount of memory.
+It features two parsing modes, one for CSVs that can easily be loaded into memory (a few hundred MBs), and another for loading files using an iterator - useful for customized loading and manipulating large files.
 It correctly handles both `\n` (LF) and `\r\n` (CRLF) line endings (ie it should work with Windows and Mac/Linux line endings) and has UTF-8 support.